What's the best way to get started with Ministry Matters™?

 The Student Subscription includes all the resources of our Premium Subscription at a rate that recognizes the sacrifices you're making to prepare for ministry.

-By using the IRN we tie your Institutional Subscription to only your current enrolled students and faculty.
+By using the code we tie your Group Subscription to only your current enrolled students, faculty, or church leaders.

 - Click 'Create Your Ministry Profile' in the upper right-hand corner of the screen

 - Click 'Sign in' (top right corner) then Login

 - Click 'Institutions' on the right-hand side